rhnfzl/reddit-stash/README.md

 password = None  # Can be set here or via environment variables
 ```
 save_directory: Specifies the directory where the Reddit content will be saved, modify it to the location you want it to be in.
+dropbox_directory : Specifies the folder where the Reddit content will be saved on dropbox, modify it to the location you want it to be in.
 save_type: Determines what user activity is saved, accepts these two values:
 * `ALL`: Saves all posts and comments made by the user, along with the saved posts and comments with it's context.
 * `SAVED`: Saves only the posts and comments the user has saved on Reddit with it's context.